GrayFox2016/dms/README.md

 You can also create a class implements LoginService in package vendor to use your login service, remember change ${projectRoot}/resources/META-INFO/services/auth.LoginService

-TIPS: DMS use SPI to support user define datasource/login service/distributed lock etc.
+TIPS: DMS use SPI to support user define login service/distributed lock/scale strategy etc.

 ### 4. Update scripts using by node agent to database table.